 The Academic Computer Labs (1056, 1057, 1058 King Life Sciences) house Macintosh and PC computers, laser printers, and a variety of other computerized resources.
-The lab is open from 8:00 AM to 5:00 PM, Monday through Friday, to all undergraduate biological science and secondary science teaching students who are currently enrolled in biological science courses.
+The lab is open from 8:00 AM to 5:00 PM, Monday through

+Friday, to all undergraduate biological science and secondary science teaching students who are currently enrolled in biological science courses.
 Access to the lab after hours and on weekends is restricted to undergraduate biological science and secondary science teaching majors who have an FSU Card and who have filed the appropriate paperwork (which includes faculty permission) with the King Life Science Computer Office in Room 2054.
-Answers to general questions, or forms for using the Academic Computer Lab after hours can be obtained from either Alexander Stuy (astuy@bio.fsu.edu, 850-644-1006) or Nodin Weddington (weddington@bio.fsu.edu, 850-644-8447) in the King Life Science Computer Office, room 2054.
+Answers to general questions, or forms for using the Academic Computer Lab after hours can be obtained from either Alexander Stuy (astuy@bio.fsu.edu, 850-644-1006) in the King Life Science Computer Office, room 2054.